Tawfiqh/ToyChatApp/README.md

 2. ~~From Vue.
 Have a button that requests an emoji from a node backend.~~

+3. Move chat page into Vue.
+At a new route.

 3. Write unit tests for helloWorld and emoji Endpoints.

 4. Refactor endpoints into setup functions. e.g: `setupHelloWorldEndpoint();`

-3. Move chat page into Vue.

 3. Login page - You enter a login ID and then you’re in the chat room and it posts messages with your name.